chengzhengqian/czq-comint.el/czq-comint-send.md

 `czq-comint--preoutput-filter` (defined in `czq-comint.el`) asks
 `czq-comint-send--apply-render-filters` to post-process the fully rendered string that would otherwise reach the comint buffer untouched.
-Filters live in a buffer-local LIFO stack; each one receives the text produced by the next filter in the stack (or the raw string for the most recently registered entry) and returns the string to forward downstream.
+Before the render stack runs, CZQ comint optionally applies a normalization filter (managed by the REPL tracker) so mode-specific cleanups—such as stripping `^M` carriage returns—happen independently of quiet/redirect helpers.
+Render filters live in a buffer-local LIFO stack; each one receives the text produced by the next filter in the stack (or the raw string for the most recently registered entry) and returns the string to forward downstream.